Page 18 Intruder Alert

 “Have you been inside?”

-“I went to look inside but I didn’t go in,” Maggy explained.
+“I went to look but I didn’t go in,” Maggy explained.

 “Please stay here, while we check it out.”

 They leaned against Maggy’s car and waited for what seemed an eternity.
 Constable McKinney returned, his expression grim.
-“Cassandra, do you have somewhere else to stay the night?”
+“Cassy, do you have somewhere else to stay the night?”

 “Because you won’t want to stay here.
-I have to call a fingerprint team to go record this.”
+I have to call a fingerprint team to go record this.
+The pros have to take a look and a detective from down island.
+As soon as he arrives he’ll get in touch with you.”

 “Then it’s bad.”